Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Many enterprises do not have a complete list of applications.

-Shadow IT and undocumented systems create blind spots.
+Shadow IT and undocumented systems create blind spots and inherent risks and costs.

 Incomplete Data

-Decision-makers lack reliable information about usage, cost, and dependencies.
+Decision-makers lack reliable information about usage, costs, and dependencies.

 Organizational Resistance